 "Justice in Focus: Crime Bill @ 20" for Vera Institute of Justice:

 An interview with Dean Weich was part of a Vera Institute of Justice feature titled "Justice in Focus: Crime Bill @ 20."
-Dean Weich reflected back to his time as counsel to Senator Kennedy in 1994 when the bill was passed.
+Dean Weich reflected on his time as counsel to Sen. Edward Kennedy.

 "Newsmakers" Interview with Dean Ronald Weich in The Daily Record: